Average Employee Turnover Rate by Industry:

 What is a high turnover rate?

 A high turnover rate is anything above your industry norm, or, if that data is not available, above the nationwide average.
-So as of 2019, using Bureau of Labor Statistics (BLS) numbers, if you’re above 3.7 percent, you’ve got high turnover in a general sense, but this could be normal for your industry.
+According to The Bureau of Labor Statistics (BLS), if you’re above 3.7%, you’ve got high turnover in a general sense, but this could be normal for your industry.

 - Work focus decreases.

 - They are reluctant to commit to long-term deadlines.

 - Work productivity decreases.

 - They do the minimum amount of work acceptable.

 - They leave work early.